jannesbrunner/lecture-devops-app/doc/concept.md

     - Build server including client artifact
   - With docker compose up
     - Run server container (serve client on request)
-    - Run MongoDB container as local dev backend
+    - Run MongoDB container as local dev database

-  - You can run tests on client and server automatically with docker compose
+  - Run tests on client and server automatically with docker compose
     - All will run within containers

 - On Cloud Setup (Environments staging and production)
-  - We use AWS ECS with AWS Fargate to:
+  - AWS ECS with AWS Fargate in use to:
     - Spin up built containers pulled from AWS ECR
     - ECR contains a build from every commit (normally made by a merge request)
       - that was made into master (representing staging environment) and production branch
-    - The running app container(s) within an ECS Task are using the AWS documented-db cluster described before as db backend.
+    - ~~The running app container(s) within an ECS Task are using the AWS documented-db cluster described before as db backend~~
+    - App DB is running as container in ECS Fargate
+    - Set desired replicas of services in [ecs.tf => aws_ecs_service" "server"](../deploy/ecs.tf)
+  - Update Strategy: In-Place with zero downtime

 ### Network